kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 -->
 6. Open the spreadsheet at this [link](https://docs.google.com/spreadsheets/d/1o2fZd6anXc9pIRaiSfBb0VD_9NnsVqA8wH5CUwHExfE/edit?usp=sharing) to get your data.
 Copy them to whatever spreadsheet program you prefer, and then plot them with current on the $x$-axis and voltage on the $y$-axis.
 Find and plot the line of best fit.

-::: Question
+:::Exercise (|1 Point)
 <!--
-a) If you took only one data point, use Ohm&rsquo;s Law to calculate the resistance of the set of three resistors connected in parallel.
+a) If you took only one data point, use Ohm's Law to calculate the resistance of the set of three resistors connected in parallel.

 b) If you took and plotted multiple points:
 -->